valentined19092001/Streamlit_app/README.md

    docker build -t iris_explorer .
    docker run -p 8501:8501 iris_explorer
   # and then an URL pop up and you just have to copy paste the good one ! :)
+  # this one on my computer : http://localhost:8501